Dr Stephen Mileson

 Research interests

-Stephen’s research is mainly concerned with medieval English social and landscape history, especially people’s perceptions of their environment and sense of identity.
-His latest project on peasant perceptions of landscape 500-1650 was funded by the Leverhulme Trust and resulted in a major monograph (published by OUP in 2021), a Past and Present article on ‘Openness and Closure in the Later-Medieval Village’ (2017), and a chapter on ‘Sound and Landscape’ in the Oxford Handbook of Later Medieval Archaeology (2018).
-An earlier book on the significance of medieval deer parks as expressions of aristocratic values revealed the responses of peasants and townsmen to lordly enclosure of woods, pastures and arable land (OUP, 2009; paperback 2014).
-Recent work includes co-editing a volume on the archaeology of medieval and early modern Oxford and an article about the restoration of the historic buildings on the Mapledurham Estate in the period after 1960.
-Stephen has shared his research widely in popular articles, on television and radio, and through podcasts.
+Stephen's research primarily focuses on medieval social history, particularly how ordinary people perceived their environment and sense of place.
+He is currently working on two related projects: the social role of rural free tenants in England before the Black Death, and the relationship between landscape and local identities.
+His earlier work on perceptions of landscape in South Oxfordshire over the long period of 500-1650 was funded by the Leverhulme Trust and resulted in a major monograph published by OUP in 2021, a Past and Present article on “Openness and Closure in the Later-Medieval Village” (2017), and a chapter on “Sound and Landscape” in the Oxford Handbook of Later Medieval Archaeology (2018).
+Stephen’s first book, on the significance of medieval deer parks as expressions of aristocratic values, explored the responses of peasants and townsmen to often controversial lordly enclosures of woods, pastures, and arable land (OUP, 2009; paperback 2014).

 Selected publications